How do we help them?

 The Cloth hosts artisan training sessions to expose the artisans to the American enterprise system, teaching them basic small business skills as well as hosting product development trainings for those interested in expanding her product line.

-The experience of being a refugee can be an isolating one — first, you are driven from your beloved homeland, only to be set up in a refugee camp; then from the camp, you make your journey to resettle into the U. S. Along the way, the refugees lose a part of their social network or “community.”
+The experience of being a refugee can be an isolating one: one is first driven from a beloved homeland, only to be lodged in a refugee camp.
+Then, perhaps after many years or even decades, one makes it out from the camp, journeys to resettle into the U. S., and faces the daunting task of rebuild a life from scratch.
+Along the way, the refugees lose much of their social network or “community.”
 The Cloth encourages rebuilding of those communities by inviting each artisan to join a peer support group — informal gatherings of artisans (who usually reside within the same or nearby apartment complexes) who get together to knit, weave, talk, and support each other in a variety of ways.
 They often build strong relationships and consider each other as friends or sisters.

 The Community Cloth helps our artisans expand market opportunities through scheduling private in-home sales events, developing vendor opportunities with our local retail partners, and organizing and promoting public sales events.
 Select Community Cloth products are featured at

 The Methodist Hospital gift shop in the Medical Center.